Sophia

 ‘Classical dance!’ she threw at me.

-When Sophia was in primary school, she was encouraged and persuaded to dance in the classic manner.
+When Sophia was in primary school, she was encouraged and persuaded to dance in the classical manner.
 She followed it for eight years but never liked it.

-‘Why didn’t you like to dance classical?’
+‘Why didn’t you like classical dance?’
 I asked.

-Recently Sophia had discovered the raving culture, where no holds are barred, where people are wild and free and where dreamy beatniks around.
+Recently Sophia discovered rave culture, where no holds are barred, where people are wild and free, and where dreamy beatniks gather.
 It is in this environment that Sophia now experiences the endless energy of such unknown pleasures.

 Discover more from Your Story, By Me